nullcipher-labs/hpmor-heb-downloader/README.md

 Files are currently downloaded as docx and merged into one complete docx file as well.

-Hpmor Hebrew translating project: http://rationality.co.il/
+Hpmor Hebrew translating project: http://rationality.co.il/ A video explaining how to use the program (in Hebrew): https://drive.google.com/open?id=1XQX8iwYSPSwYQG9HLHl2D6GSvYYzkovX